-The Christian Student Association (CSA) offers a non-denominational church service every Sunday morning at 11am in Bourne Lecture Hall.
+The Christian Student Association offers a non-denominational church service every Sunday morning at 11AM in Bourne Lecture Hall.
 The services are composed of a worship service, prayer time, a short Biblical message given by a member of our leadership team, and a time of fellowship and refreshments afterwards.
 The students that attend CSA come from a wide range of church backgrounds which lends to a balanced, enjoyable service for all.
-It is student led and tries to offer an encouraging environment in which to go to school and grow in the knowledge of Christ.
+We are student led and try to offer an encouraging environment in which to go to school and grow in the knowledge of Christ.

 Special Interest Groups

-The mission of Angels in Armor (Animal Rescue Fund) (AAARF) is to provide financial relief to those students or faculty members of St. George’s University who opt to rescue sick or injured companion animals in need of emergency care and are without ownership.
-The Angels in Armor Organization of St. George’s University is a group of volunteers dedicated to encourage Good Samaritan behavior in our community as well as provide an outlet to save the lives of animals that would otherwise be euthanized for lack of financial capabilities.
+The mission of AAARF is to provide financial relief to those students or faculty members of St. George’s University who opt to rescue sick or injured companion animals in need of emergency care and are without ownership.
+The Angels in Armor Organization of St. George’s University is a group of volunteers dedicated to encourage Good Samaritan behavior in our community as well provide an outlet to save the lives of animals that would otherwise be euthanized for lack of financial capabilities.
 AAARF intends to promote and advance emergency medicine and critical care as a specialty for veterinary students through demonstrations, case studies and lectures.

 Sports and sporting facilities on campus are organized by the Athletic Facilities Committee (AFC).
-Currently campus supports an intramurals program consisting of basketball, volleyball, soccer, flag-football, badminton, tennis, street hockey, and a developing softball and cricket tournament.
-It also supports several SGU rep teams that participate in community-based competitions such as cricket, soccer, netball, and basketball.
-For those with less competitive interests, there is a plethora of regular pick-up events that take place on the athletic field and court facilities.
-In addition to the above mentioned core activities the campus supports numerous aerobics classes, lacrosse, martial arts, ultimate Frisbee, and an expanding weight room and cardio center.
-There are also community-based activities available such as scuba diving, snorkeling, kayaking, swimming, and cross country running or hiking.
-Check the Athletics section on Sakai for more information.
+Currently campus supports an intramurals program consisting of basketball, volleyball, soccer, flag-football, badminton, tennis, street hockey and a developing softball and cricket tournament.
+We also support several SGU Rep teams that participate in community-based competitions such as cricket, soccer, netball and basketball.
+For those with a less competitive interests, there is a plethora of regular pick-up events that take place on the athletic field and court facilities.
+In addition to the above mentioned core activities the campus supports numerous aerobics classes, lacrosse, martial arts, ultimate frisbee and an expanding weight room and cardio center.
+There are also community-based activities available such as scuba diving, snorkeling, kayaking, swimming and cross country running or hiking (Check the Athletics section on Sakai for more information).

-The Orphanage Students Organization (OSO) is a group of volunteers that are committed to providing care and assistance to the abused, neglected and abandoned children in the Bel Air and Queen Elizabeth orphanages in Grenada.
-Many of the children suffer from developmental, social, and educational inadequacies.
+OSO is a group of volunteers that are committed to providing care and assistance to the abused, neglected and abandoned children in the Bel Air and Queen Elizabeth orphanages in Grenada.
+Many of the children suffer from development, social, and educational inadequacies.
 Through volunteer interactions the children receive well-needed attention, find a role model, and most importantly have fun.
 In addition to hosting beach days and holiday parties, the OSO also helps to address medical, academic, and other basic needs of the children.